IKDinev/IKDinev/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on na viktor nedev maikata.
+- 🔭 I’m currently working on
-- 🌱 I’m currently learning piton.
+- 🌱 I’m currently learning
-- 📫 How to reach me: ivan
+- 📫 How to reach me:
-- ⚡ Fun fact: ivan
+- ⚡ Fun fact: